-To start the process, list your reasons for wanting to build a branch, your personal strengths as a branch manager and specifics about the ideal advisor for your branch.
-Keep in mind, advisors who join your branch will represent your value proposition to your clients and community.
+To start the process, list your reasons for wanting to build a branch, your personal strengths as a branch manager and specifics about the ideal financial professional for your branch.
+Keep in mind, anyone who joins your branch will represent your value proposition to your clients and community.
 So examine your value proposition closely.
-It will tell you what you are looking for in an advisor to fit your goals.
+It will tell you what you are looking for in a professional who fits your goals.

 Next, develop a comprehensive recruiting strategy that clearly shows prospects the advantages of what you bring to the table.
-It’s vital for prospective advisors to understand exactly what you have to offer, so they can make an educated decision that is best for you and them.
+It’s vital for prospects to understand exactly what you have to offer, so they can make an educated decision that is best for you and them.